bradyhouse/house/fiddles/node/fiddle-0004-EventEmitter/README.markdown

 ### Description

 POC exploring how to capture data from an event emitter.
+Note, this POC is based on the _watcher spawn parse_ example given in Chapter 2 of Jim R. Wilson's book [Node.js the Right Way](https://pragprog.com/book/jwnode/node-js-the-right-way).

 ### Published Version Link